California: Culture

-Media and entertainment
+Motion picture entertainment

 Disney, headquartered in Burbank, is one of the world's largest media and entertainment companies.

-Hollywood and the rest of the Los Angeles area is a major global center for entertainment, with the U.S. film industry's "Big Five" major film studios (Columbia, Disney, Paramount, Universal, and Warner Bros.) as well as many minor film studios being based in or around the area.
+Hollywood and the rest of the Los Angeles area is a major global center for motion picture entertainment, with the U.S. film industry's "Big Five" major film studios (Columbia, Disney, Paramount, Universal, and Warner Bros.) as well as many minor film studios being based in or around the area.
 Many animation studios are also headquartered in the state.
 The four major American television commercial broadcast networks (ABC, CBS, NBC, and Fox) as well as other networks all have production facilities and offices in the state.
 All the four major commercial broadcast networks, plus the two major Spanish-language networks (Telemundo and Univision) each have at least three owned-and-operated TV stations in California, including at least one in Los Angeles and at least one in San Francisco.
 (Note: ABC has the least amount of owned-and-operated TV stations with three: KABC-TV in Los Angeles, KGO-TV in San Francisco, and KFSN-TV in Fresno.)

 Google, headquartered in Mountain View, is one of the largest technology companies in the world.

 The California State Fair is held annually during the summer at Cal Expo in northeastern Sacramento.

 One of the oldest radio stations in the U.S. still in existence, KCBS (AM) in the San Francisco Bay Area, was founded in 1909.
 Universal Music Group, one of the "Big Four" record labels, is based in Santa Monica, while Warner Records is based in Los Angeles.
 Many independent record labels, such as Mind of a Genius Records, are also headquartered in the state.
 California is also the birthplace of several international music genres, including the Bakersfield sound, Bay Area thrash metal, alternative rock, g-funk, nu metal, glam metal, thrash metal, psychedelic rock, stoner rock, punk rock, hardcore punk, metalcore, pop punk, surf music, third wave ska, west coast hip hop, west coast jazz, jazz rap, and many other genres.
 Other genres such as pop rock, indie rock, hard rock, hip hop, pop, rock, rockabilly, country, heavy metal, grunge, new wave and disco were popularized in the state.
 In addition, many British bands, such as Led Zeppelin, Deep Purple, Black Sabbath, and the Rolling Stones settled in the state after becoming internationally famous.

 As the home of Silicon Valley, the Bay Area is the headquarters of several prominent internet media, social media, and other technology companies.
 Three of the "Big Five" technology companies (Apple, Meta, and Google) are based in the area as well as other services such as Netflix, Pandora Radio, Twitter, Yahoo!, and YouTube.
 Other prominent companies that are headquartered here include HP inc. and Intel.
 Microsoft and Amazon also have offices in the area.

+Car culture

-California, particularly Southern California, is considered the birthplace of modern car culture.
+Car culture in California, particularly Southern California, is considered the birthplace of modern car culture.